-- 1. Use an alternative system and insert the motherboard driver disk. - From your optical drive folder, double click the Menu.exe file in the BootDrv folder.
-A Command Prompt window will open. - Insert the blank formatted disk (if you're using a USB floppy disk drive, make sure it is designated as drive A).
+- 1: Use an alternative system and insert the motherboard driver disk. - 2: From your optical drive folder, double click the Menu.exe file in the BootDrv folder.
+A Command Prompt window will open. - 3: Insert the blank formatted disk (if you're using a USB floppy disk drive, make sure it is designated as drive A).
 Select the controller driver by pressing the corresponding letter from the menu and press <Enter>.
-For example, for the AMD A78, select 6) hseries AHCI/RAID for XP.
+For example, for the AMD A58, select 7) hseries RAID for XP 32bit system <A88>.